Aches and pains of ageing

 You could say young spines are flexible, while old spines are stiff.
 Logically, middle-aged spines are somewhere in the middle of that stiffening process.
 Let’s explore what’s happening during this stiffening process, which commonly leads to aches and pains.

 Humans have an upright S-shaped spine when looking from the side.
 Two forward bending curves and two backward bending curves.
 These curves, made up of 33 vertebrae and 24 sets of paired joints, are key to the spine’s strength and flexibility.
+The spine ages when the spinal muscles weaken and the joints stiffen from our more sedentary lifestyles.

 Model spine and supine lady patient